 It is that time of year again.
 As dusk approaches the sound of snaps, crackles and pops begin to interrupt the silent night.
 We who have sound sensitive dogs know how downright scary it is and have rituals in place for helping them through.

 For those with unflappable dogs, it is just another holiday, right?
 Maybe.
 As it turns out, even those dogs can develop sound sensitivities.
 They may start to get anxious and skittish and show signs of anxiety that include trembling, panting, cringing, shaking and trying to hide.
 So what can you do?

 The firework prevention and management freak out guide for both the unflappable and fraidy’s in your lives.
 This guide will help keep your unflappable’s fireworks proofed and provide extra management and relief strategies for the known sound sensitive fraidy’s .

-- Get some extra yummy special treats and have them on you at all times.
-My favorite way to carry uber yummy treats without getting all goobed up myself is to use treat toob that I can load up with pb or tripe.
+1. Get some extra yummy special food rewards and have them on you at all times.
+My favorite way to carry uber yummy rewards without getting all goobed up myself is to use a GoToob that I can load up with PB or tripe.
 Yum!